diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Views in Hive are read-only, so there is no way to load or insert data into an underlying base table via a view.

 ### Hive User-Defined Functions
-A user-defined function (UDF) have to be written in Java, the language that Hive itself is written in.
+`A user-defined function (UDF) have to be written in Java, the language that Hive itself is written in`.
 For other languages, consider using a `SELECT TRANSFORM` query, which allows you to stream data through a user-defined script.

 There are 3 types of UDF in Hive: (regular) UDFs, user-defined aggregate functions (UDAFs), and user-defined table-generating functions (UDTFs).
 They differ in the number of rows that they accept as input and produce as output.